2019 Tampa mayoral election

 An election for Mayor of Tampa was held on March 5, 2019.
 The election is officially nonpartisan, and the winner is elected to a four-year term.

-Incumbent mayor Bob Buckhorn is not eligible to run for a third term.
+Incumbent mayor Bob Buckhorn was not eligible to run for a third term.
 Buckhorn was first elected in 2011 (winning in the second round with 62.86% of the vote) and reelected unopposed in 2015.
 Jane Castor and David Straz headed off into a runoff election on April 23, 2019, as no candidate received the majority fifty percent.
 Castor defeated Straz in the runoff election, becoming mayor-elect of Tampa.